core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

    * The first CBOR byte string is the EDHOC message_3 resulting from step 1.

-   * The second CBOR byte string has as value the OSCORE ciphertext of the OSCORE protected CoAP request resulting from step 2.
+   * The second CBOR byte string has as value the OSCORE ciphertext of the OSCORE-protected CoAP request resulting from step 2.

-4. Compose the EDHOC + OSCORE request, as the OSCORE protected CoAP request resulting from step 2, where the payload is replaced with the CBOR sequence built at step 3.
+4. Compose the EDHOC + OSCORE request, as the OSCORE-protected CoAP request resulting from step 2, where the payload is replaced with the CBOR sequence built at step 3.

    Note that the new payload includes EDHOC message_3, but it does not include the EDHOC connection identifier C_R.
 As the Client is the EDHOC Initiator, C_R encodes the OSCORE Sender ID of the Client, which is already specified as 'kid' in the OSCORE Option of the request from step 2, hence of the EDHOC + OSCORE request.

 5. Signal the usage of this approach, by including the new EDHOC Option defined in {{edhoc-option}} into the EDHOC + OSCORE request.

+6. Send the EDHOC + OSCORE request to the server.

 With the same Server, the Client MUST NOT have more than one simultaneous outstanding interaction (see {{Section 4.7 of RFC7252}}) consisting of an EDHOC + OSCORE request and whose EDHOC data are intended to the EDHOC session with the same connection identifier C_R.

+### Supporting Block-wise {#client-blockwise}

+If Block-wise {{RFC7959}} is supported, the Client may fragment the original CoAP request before protecting it with OSCORE, as defined in {{Section 4.1.3.4.1 of RFC8613}}.
+In such a case, the OSCORE processing in step 2 of {{client-processing}} is performed on each inner block of the original CoAP request, and the following also applies.

+The Client takes the additional following step between steps 2 and 3 of {{client-processing}}.

+   A. If the OSCORE-protected request from step 2 conveys a non-first inner block of the original CoAP request (i.e., the Block1 Option processed at step 2 had NUM different than 0), then the Client skips the following steps and sends the OSCORE-protected request to the Server.
+In particular, the Client MUST NOT include the EDHOC Option in the OSCORE-protected request.

+The Client takes the additional following step between steps 3 and 4 of {{client-processing}}.

+   B. If the size of the built CBOR sequence exceeds MAX_UNFRAGMENTED_SIZE (see {{Section 4.1.3.4.2 of RFC8613}}), the Client MUST stop processing the request and MUST abort the Block-wise tranfer.
+The Client can switch to the purely sequential workflow in {{fig-non-combined}}, hence separately sending first EDHOC message_3 and then the OSCORE-protected CoAP request once the EDHOC execution is completed.

 ## Server Processing {#server-processing}